awsdocs/amazon-connect-admin-guide/doc_source/set-hours-operation.md

-# Set the hours of operation for a queue<a name="set-hours-operation"></a>
+# Set the hours of operation and timezone for a queue<a name="set-hours-operation"></a>

-The first thing you need to do when you set up a queue is to specify the hours of operation\.
+The first thing you need to do when you set up a queue is to specify the hours of operation and timezone\.
 The hours may be referenced in contact flows\.
 For example, when routing contacts to agents, you might use the [Check hours of operation](check-hours-of-operation.md) block first, and then route the contact to the appropriate queue\.

-**To set the hours of operation for a queue**
+**To set the hours of operation and timezone for a queue**

 1. Choose **Routing**, **Hours of operation**\.